Soniaprogram/Amazon_Vine_Analysis/README.md

 ## Overview of the analysis
 Explain the purpose of this analysis.

+Deliverable 1: Perform ETL on Amazon Product Reviews Deliverable 2: Determine Bias of Vine Reviews Deliverable 3: A Written Report on the Analysis (README.md)

 ## Results
 Using bulleted lists and images of DataFrames as support, address the following questions: